 So he stands up and just starts doing a circuit of the bar, brushing closely past all the rig-drivers and dock-wallopers, making sure to mince a little in the way that retrograde straight guys suppose, in their nonsensical way, that gay men would mince, almost like he was displaying his wares.
 Mike and I grimaced and tried to sink lower in our seats.

 Something was bound to blow.
 Hmmm…what was the blast radius for a 5 megaton H-bomb, “H” for “Homophobia”?
 A few miles?
-We were surely in the red zone, we knew that much.
+Whatever, we were surely in the red zone.
+Ground Fucking Zero.
 You could feel the seething hatred growing, it felt as if the temperature was actually going up, and Kev kept walking the circuit, like a model on the cat-walk, until he’d hit every table in the joint, at which point he just kept going and marched right out the door, leaving us there.
 He travelled on foot all the way back to Domus, about two and a half kilometres away (I just checked it on Google Maps), nothing but the Leopard Skin Vest to protect him from the winter temperatures.

 Was it time, perhaps, to give our heads a shake and get a grip?
 Nah.
 We were fine, and anyway, there was so much fun yet to be squeezed out of the old house.
 Have a drink!
 Let’s do another theme night!
 We could do a beach party, maybe, or riff on a story in the news.
 Soviet fighter jets had just made an appalling hash out of what should have been a routine intercept, and shot down a Korean airliner, apparently by mistake – how about Russian Dead-Eye Pilot Night?
 Yeah!
 Oh, what fun.
 Not in bad taste at all.
 Remember that toxic punch we’d made for the Hallowe’en party, what did we call it – Pumpkin Piss?
 We could do up a batch like that, it’d lay ‘em flat on their asses.
 Oh, be joyful!